studioml/studio/docs/setup_database.rst

-Configuring studio to work with API server
+Configuring studio to work with the API server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For clients to work with the API server, you'll